Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/pb/export-bundle-from-application.md

 ``` sh
 ent bundler from-env --location bundle --code YOUR-BUNDLE-NAME --description “Your Exported Bundle”
 ```
-The bundler will inspect the application using Entando APIs, collect information about individual components, construct appropriate descriptor files, and assemble the top-level descriptor file.
+The bundler will inspect the application using Villanova APIs, collect information about individual components, construct appropriate descriptor files, and assemble the top-level descriptor file.

 ```
 $ ls bundle